pinobatch/little-things-nes/vaus-test/README.md

 lifeboats and began mining the area for materials to repair the _Arkanoid_ when one Vaus got trapped.

-But this is the story of someone learning to pilot a Vaus and making sure its control panel is in order.
+This is the story of someone learning to pilot a Vaus and making sure its control panel is in order.

 The controller